 Crossing the ball from distance

-One thing you will see different from a high school player, compared to a college or pro is how high the ball is lifted.
-You don’t want to hit it so high, because this allows the goalkeeper time to come win the ball.
-You do need to get the ball in the air in these situations, but try to hit it with power vs. making it stay in the air forever.
+One thing you will see different from a middle to high school player, compared to a college or pro is how high the ball is lifted.
+You do need to get the ball in the air in these situations, but try to hit it with power vs. lofty [making it stay in the air a long time].

 Panic mode in the penalty area

 At almost every youth level all the way to college, you see players panic in the penalty area.